 Opening hours:

-Needless to say, water parks make for the perfect weekend getaway.
-Bring out your inner child as you go down high-speed slides, or give yourself a peace of mind as you let the waves take you away.
+Sure, there’s the newly revamped, renamed and relocated Jurong Bird Park, Universal Studios Singapore, Marina Bay Sands, and Singapore Zoo that have their fair share of activities for kids.
+But needless to say, water parks make for the perfect weekend family outing.
+From Adventure Cove to Wild Wild Wet, head to these water parks that bring out your inner child as you go down high-speed slides, or give yourself a peace of mind as you let the waves on the gentler rides take you away.

 It’s a great fuss-free bonding experience for both parent and child.
-After a fun day expending their energy, kids will be sure to sleep soundly that night, perhaps giving parents a well-deserved break as well.
+After a fun day out expending their energy, kids will be sure to sleep soundly that night, perhaps giving parents a well-deserved break as well.
 What are you waiting for?
-Start packing your floats and goggles and head for your nearest water park!
+Start packing your kid’s bags with their floats, goggles, and other swimming accessories and head for your nearest water park!

 For more updates on Changi Airport, follow us on FacebookInstagramTikTokTwitterTelegram and YouTube.
 You can also sign up for a Changi Account and have the latest news and articles delivered right into your inbox.